© WFP/Hussam Al Saleh

-The crisis in Syria, now in its sixth year, shows no sign of improvement, deepening the already grim outlook for the country.
+Eight years on, the Syrian crisis shows no sign of improvement, deepening the already grim outlook for the country.

 The crisis has taken its toll on the humanitarian situation in the country, which has progressively deteriorated in the past five years.
-Between the beginning of the crisis and the end of 2015, the number of people in need of humanitarian assistance has risen to 13.5 million people.
-To date, this number has not decreased and 75 percent of Syria’s population still requires humanitarian assistance.
+From the beginning of the conflict, the number of people in need of humanitarian assistance has risen to 11.7 million people.
+Of these, 6.5 million people are acutely food insecure, while an additional four million are at risk of slipping into food insecurity if not assisted adequately.

-More than half of Syria’s population – over 11 million people – has been displaced making it one of the largest mass displacements since World War II.
-Of these, 6.3 million people are now internally displaced within Syria, while more than 4.8 million are registered refugees in neighbouring countries and North Africa.
+More than half of Syria’s population – some 11 million people – has been displaced making it one of the largest mass displacements since World War II.
+Of these, 6.2 million people are now internally displaced within Syria, while more than 4.8 million are registered refugees in neighbouring countries and North Africa.

 Syria’s economy is on the verge of collapse.
 Inflation in 2015 surged to about 38 percent, reflecting the general shortages and cuts in the subsidies of fuel and food products.
 Unemployment stands at more than 50 percent, an all-time high compared to a mere ten percent before the start of the crisis.
 Meanwhile, the cumulative economic loss incurred in five years of conflict are estimated at USD 254.7 billion.